rebotnix/gibberlink/README.md

-# GibberLink official repo
+# GibberLink official repo for NVIDIA JETSON

 > [!Caution]
 > Scam projects circulate around impersonating this project and its creators.
-We don't sell anything including crypto, webinars, etc. This readme is the source of truth.
+The original don't sell anything including crypto, webinars, etc. This readme is the source of truth.

 ## Demo
-[gbrl.ai](https://www.gbrl.ai/) — Agent2Agent conversation in your browser (use two devices)

-[youtube](https://www.youtube.com/watch?v=EtNagNezo8w) — Agents switching from english to ggwave, video:
+[gbrl.ai](https://www.gbrl.ai/) — Agent2Agent conversation in your browser (use two devices) [youtube](https://www.youtube.com/watch?v=EtNagNezo8w) — Agents switching from english to ggwave, video:

 [![Agents switching from english to ggwave video](https://img.youtube.com/vi/EtNagNezo8w/maxresdefault.jpg)](https://www.youtube.com/watch?v=EtNagNezo8w)

+## Jetson fork is using an ATH crypto chip from microchip for authentification.

 ## Authors